Ken Kitson: Career

 Kitson also played four minor parts in Coronation Street, starting in the 1970s, (5 September 1977, YouTube) with his most recent role being Mr. Walker in 2005.

-He made recurring appearances as a policeman (PC Cooper) in Last of the Summer Wine, his first appearance as PC Cooper was in an episode called "Getting Sam Home", Kitson appeared in 88 episodes of the programme between December 1983 and April 2010.
+He made recurring appearances as the character Inspector Stowe in many episodes across three series of acclaimed show 'The Cops'; his popularity continued making recurring appearances as a policeman (PC Cooper) in Last of the Summer Wine.
+His first appearance as PC Cooper was in an episode called "Getting Sam Home", Kitson appeared in 88 episodes of the programme between December 1983 and April 2010.
 He played Sgt.
 Martin in Ruth Rendell's Inspector Wexford series.